arnold-c/reproducible-research/guideline.md

 Now verify that the SAS Executable is correct

 - find the sascfg.py file -- it is currently located in the install location (see above) `[install location]/site-packages/saspy/sascfg.py`.
 To query `pip` for the location of the file, type `pip show saspy`.
 Failing that, this command will search the OS for the file location: `find / -name sascfg.py`
 - edit the file with the correct path the SAS executable and include any options you wish it include in the SAS invocation.
-See examples in the file
+See examples in this [file](https://github.com/sassoftware/saspy/blob/master/saspy/sascfg.py)

 ### Connecting R with Jupyter

 If you are hoping to make nice documents and reproducible work using `R`, I would highly recommend that you use the `R Markdown` or `R Notebook` through [`RStudio`](https://www.rstudio.com/products/rstudio/download/) application instead.
 However, if you would prefer Jupyter, then please read on.